Samikkola/HotelBookingSys/README.md

 The goal is to design and implement a maintainable and scalable REST API for managing hotel customers, rooms, and reservations.

-***At this stage, the project has a working MVP with in-memory storage, basic API endpoints, and dependency injection configured.***
+***At this stage, the project has a working MVP with EFCore, SQLite, basic API endpoints, and dependency injection configured.***

 ---